blackboard/BBDN-LearnObjectGen_Python/README.md

 When run with only a target URL the script will in the following order Authenticate<br/>
 Create the maximum allowed Courses for the Developer VM<br/>
-Create, Read, and Update a Term<br/>
-Create, Read, and Update a Course<br/>
-Create, Read, and Update a User<br/>
-Create, Read, and Update a Membership<br/>
-Delete created objects in reverse order of create - membership, user, course, term, datasource.

 When run with a specific command on an object only that operation will be run - you are responsible for system cleanup.

-All generated output is sent to the terminal (or IDE output window).

 e.g.:
 ```